 Spider Plants

-Spider plants also grow exceptionally well in hanging baskets.
+Spider plants also grow exceptionally well in hanging baskets and are safe for cats.

 Ensuring Plant and Cat Harmony